We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 Trump thinks the Senate should not give the pick a hearing.

-Cruz said that Trump thinks that uh he agrees with Harry Reid and Schumer that Garland should be given a hearing.
+Cruz said that Trump thinks that he agrees with Harry Reid and Schumer that Garland should be given a hearing.

 We should have negotiations with him.

-I had that version, but we were all embargoed now.
+But we were all embargoed now.

 We couldn't use it.

-And in that version, Trump was going to say that he was going to hold Iran strictly to the letter of the deal, the deal that has been agreed to.
+And in that version, Trump was going to say that He was going to hold Iran strictly to the letter of the deal, the deal that has been agreed to.

 But he didn't do that.